 Samsung Galaxy A71 has its roots back in 2019 when in the mid of the year A70, and then a few months later, A70s were introduced after entirely revamping the A series.
-It is the testament of the fact that the Korean phone maker now gives equal preference to its non-flagship phones that start hitting the rivals from Galaxy A10 and go as high A90.
-On every interval of 10, there stands a Samsung device now that is becoming more powerful with every new iteration.
+It is a testament to the fact that the Korean phone maker now gives equal preference to its non-flagship phones that start hitting the rivals from Galaxy A10 and go as high A90.
+At every interval of 10, there stands a Samsung device now that is becoming more powerful with every new iteration.

 We reviewed Galaxy A70 last year and found it a remarkable device with very few glitches, a major being the poor camera performance in the low light.
 This is the area A series suffers badly.